zsombizn/homework_banana_tree/readme.md

-# Empty C Example
-This example project shows an empty configuration that can be used as a starting point to add components and functionality.
+# Banana Tree (Touch Slider Game)

+This project is my solution for the homework in VIMIA347

+## Specification

+Can be found in vimia347.pdf